Irish Traditional Music: Festivals, CDs and Online Resources:

 - Michael Sexton Ceili Band, The Michael Sexton Ceili Band: music for The Plain Set, The Caledonian, The Connemara and The Newport

-- Mad to Dance, The Michael Sexton Ceili Band: music for The Labasheeda Reel Set, The Clare Orange and Green, The Clare Lancers and The Cashel
+- Mad to Dance, The Michael Sexton Ceili Band: music for The Labasheeda, The Clare Orange and Green, The Clare Lancers and The Cashel